 One of the first projects for the new Harvey Richards Media Archive web site was creating short movie clips from all 22 films that my father had made.
 I put them up on YouTube with its free video uploads that allowed me to embedded them on my web site pages.
 I learned video editing and how to handle big files.
 Then I made web pages for each film and embedded the clips on the page to offer viewers preview clips and tell them something about each film.

 The next project was adding thousands of Harvey Richards’ still photos to the website.
 Harvey shot photos with 35 mm and 120 mm cameras so I had to scan both sizes of negatives.
 Early in this process, LeRoy Chatfield, and his Farmworker Movment Documentation Project arranged to professionally scan several hundred slides from the Harvey Richards collection, sharing the scans with me.
 I then acquired scanning equipment and continued the digitization of the Harvey Richards’ photo collection at my desk.
-The result was Harvey Richards Media Archive Photo Images web page with its more than a thousand photos arranged in galleries by subject.
+The result was Harvey Richards Media Archive Photo Galleries with more than a thousand photos arranged in galleries by subject.
 This, more than anything else, brought me to the idea of publishing eBooks.

 The internet transformed self publishing from what was known as “vanity press” to what it is today when the gatekeepers of publishing have been pushed aside and the gates flung open to everyone’s creativity.
 I joined the rush into eBook publishing at first to see how it worked.
 To see if I could do it with just my PC computer, scanners, and the phone line that comes into our house.
 And indeed, I could, and so can anyone else who puts their mind to it.
 Creating eBooks is a variation of creating web sites.
 The difference is that eBooks are smaller and their purpose is narrower.
 Still, by the time the new interactive WordPress web sites were up and functioning, all the tools and most of the skills needed to create eBooks were in place.